FAQ & Resources

 For more information on the National Fire Protection Association, click here.

 In this educational video, the Door Security and Safety Foundation addresses safety issues surrounding classroom door barricade devices.
-What many don’t realize is that most of these devices on the market do not meet code requirements, putting students and educators in unintended dangerous situations.
+What many don’t realize is that most of these devices on the market do not meet code requirements, unintentionally putting students and educators in dangerous situations.

 For more information on the National Door Security and Safety Foundation, click here.